barryCFlynn/Pixel_Perfect/README.md

 todo features
+must have
+404 page
-carouseld of high rated and sale items cookie popup with pillow when have 3 backgrounds that will overlay the poster onto when loading the product detail
+carouseld of high rated and sale items with pillow when have 3 backgrounds that will overlay the poster onto when loading the product detail

+might have
+cookie popup
+stock item reduced after sale confirmed rating system so calculates new rating and writes it

 main site for inspiration and images displate.com, email send to them on 27/05/24 requesting permission to use site assets

-might have features
-stock item reduced after sale confirmed rating system so calculates new rating and writes it

 # Pixel Perfect